Meghan Markle Can't Enjoy This American Tradition If She & Harry Have Kids

 The birth news is celebrated with a 62-gun salute by the King's Troop Royal Horse Artillery, according to BBC.
 The royal salutes, which also occur on special days like anniversaries and birthdays, are fired from the Tower of London, as well as Green Park.
 Additionally, a town crier announces the royal baby’s birth, just like in medieval times.

-With all that to look forward to, Meghan probably won’t mind skipping the pastel-colored, finger sandwich-filled shindig at all.
+With all that to look forward to, Meghan probably won’t mind skipping the pastel-coloured, finger sandwich-filled shindig at all.

 Advertisement